Dissipating quartets of excitations in a superconducting circuit: Numerical simulations and fitting procedures

 We now move to frames rotating with both the pump and the linear drive \\ First considering the terms on the second line of the Hamiltonian \eqref{eq:Hlab} stemming from non-idealities of the circuit, we discard contributions that are fast-oscillating in the rotating frame, i.e. which do not preserve photon number.
 This amounts to keeping only diagonal terms in the Fock basis and we end up with a diagonal Hamiltonian

 where the dispersive shifts $\chi_{nm}$ are computed from the non-driven version of Hamiltonian~\eqref{eq:Hlab} (setting $\epsilon=\epsilon_b=0$).
-In detail, we first diagonalize the non-driven Hamiltonian and label $(n,m)$ each eigenstate by identifying it to the Fock state $|n\rangle_a |m\rangle_b$ it maximally overlaps with~\footnote{The maximum overlap (defined for two states $|\psi_1\rangle$ and $|\psi_2\rangle$ as $|\langle \psi_1 | \psi_2 \rangle |^2$) is larger than 0.9995 for all $(n,m)$}.
+In detail, we first diagonalize the non-driven Hamiltonian and label $(n,m)$ each eigenstate by identifying it to the Fock state $|n\rangle_a |m\rangle_b$ it maximally overlaps with~\cite{note11}.
 Next, we label each state energy $E_{n,m}$ after offsetting the energy scale such that $E_{0,0}=0$.
 Finally, we find the dispersive shift $\chi_{nm}=E_{n,m} - n \frac{E_{4,0}}{4} - m E_{0,1}$.
 We note that with our definitions, the dispersive Hamiltonian $\HH_{\chi}$ does not contribute to the energy splitting between $|4\rangle_a |0\rangle_b$ and $|0\rangle_a |1\rangle_b$, which is expected given our choice of rotating frames.
 We also note that by computing $\HH_{\chi}$ from the non-driven Hamiltonian~\eqref{eq:Hlab}, we have neglected a small renormalization by the pump.
 In practice, the exact value of $\HH_{\chi}$ does not significantly impact numerical simulations in the regime we are in, as detailed below.\\

 Now turning to the term $\epsilon(t) E_{\Sigma} \sin(\varphiop)$, we get in the RWA a resonant four-to-one photon exchange interaction at rate $g_4= \frac{E_{\Sigma}}{\hbar 4!} \xi e^{-(\varphi^{{ZPF}^2}_a+\varphi^{{ZPF}^2}_b)/2}\varphi^{{ZPF}^4}_a \varphi^{ZPF}_b $ (see Sec.~\ref{sec:targetparams}).
 Overall, we get the effective static Hamiltonian